-4.196.19 Undertakings participating in cartel activities might wish to terminate their involvement and inform CCCS of the existence of the cartel activity, but be deterred from doing so by the risk of incurring large financial penalties.
+- Undertakings participating in cartel activities might wish to terminate their involvement and inform CCCS of the existence of the cartel activity, but be deterred from doing so by the risk of incurring large financial penalties.
 To encourage such undertakings to come forward, CCCS will grant total immunity from financial penalties for an infringement of the section 34 prohibition to a participant in a cartel activity who is the first to come forward subject to certain conditions being met (including that the undertaking refrain from further participation in the cartel activity, except as directed by CCCS).
-An undertaking which is not the first to come forward, or does not satisfy all of these conditions, may benefit from a reduction in the amount of the penalty imposed.
+An undertaking which is not the first to come forward, or does not satisfy all of these conditions, may benefit from a reduction in the amount of the penalty imposed. - 6.20 Further information on immunity from, or reduction in the amount of financial penalties is set out in the CCCS Guidelines on Lenient Treatment for Undertakings Coming Forward with Information on Cartel Activity.

-31 Refer to section 69(4) of the Act and the Competition (Financial Penalties) Order 2007.
+32 Refer to section 69(4) of the Act and the Competition (Financial Penalties) Order 2007.